MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2021-05-01-Azure-infrastructure-as-code.md

 ## PSArm

 [PSArm](https://github.com/PowerShell/PSArm) is an experimental PowerShell module that (like Bicep) also provide a DSL for deploying ARM templates.
-Where PSArm differs to Bicep is that its embedded within PowerShell, so it allows you to delcare Azure resources within what to many will already be a familiar scripting framework.
+Where PSArm differs to Bicep is that its embedded within PowerShell, so it allows you to declare Azure resources within what to many will already be a familiar scripting framework.
 Some of the benefits of working in this way are:

-- Ability to integrate wth PowerShell's existing command completion functionality to make discoverability of the PSArm lanaguage concepts easier.
+- Ability to integrate wth PowerShell's existing command completion functionality to make discoverability of the PSArm language concepts easier.
 - Reuse existing PowerShell concepts such as piping, `foreach` and `foreach-object` to create concise, dynamic templates.
 - Use PowerShell's whitespace-aware syntax to create clean templates but with the ability to add comments.